PyFilesystem/pyfilesystem/docs/interface.rst

     * :meth:`~fs.base.FS.desc` Return a short destriptive text regarding a path
     * :meth:`~fs.base.FS.exists` Check whether a path exists as file or directory
     * :meth:`~fs.base.FS.listdirinfo` Get a directory listing along with the info dict for each entry
+    * :meth:`~fs.base.FS.ilistdir` Generator version of the listdir method
+    * :meth:`~fs.base.FS.ilistdirinfo` Generator version of the listdirinfo method
     * :meth:`~fs.base.FS.getsyspath` Get a file's name in the local filesystem, if possible
     * :meth:`~fs.base.FS.hassyspath` Check if a path maps to a system path (recognised by the OS)
+    * :meth:`~fs.base.FS.getpathurl` Get an external URL at which the given file can be accessed, if possible
+    * :meth:`~fs.base.FS.haspathurl` Check if a path maps to an external URL
+    * :meth:`~fs.base.FS.getmeta` Get the value of a filesystem meta value, if it exists
+    * :meth:`~fs.base.FS.hasmeta` Check if a filesystem meta value exists
     * :meth:`~fs.base.FS.move` Move a file to a new location
     * :meth:`~fs.base.FS.movedir` Recursively move a directory to a new location
     * :meth:`~fs.base.FS.opendir` Opens a directory and returns an FS object that represents it